Probate Q&A Series What is an early distribution and how does a receipt and refunding agreement protect heirs in North Carolina probate?

 • Establishes a timeline and method for repayment if the estate requires reimbursement.

 By executing a receipt and refunding agreement, heirs protect themselves and fellow beneficiaries.
-They gain access to needed funds while ensuring the estate can satisfy all obligations before final distribution.
+They gain access to needed funds while helping ensure the estate can satisfy all obligations before final distribution.
 If unforeseen claims arise, the agreement gives the personal representative legal grounds to recover excess distributions, preserving fairness among all heirs.

 2. Key Points to Understand